 M3S: Multi Spatial Subdivision System#

-M3S (Multi Spatial Subdivision System) is a powerful Python library that provides an intuitive interface for working with 11 spatial grid systems including H3, Geohash, S2, MGRS, and more.
+M3S (Multi Spatial Subdivision System) provides an intuitive interface for working with 13 spatial grid systems including H3, Geohash, S2, MGRS, A5, and more — in Python and in JavaScript (via WASM).
+Both bindings call the same Rust core, so a cell encoded in one language decodes identically in the other.

-New in v0.5.1: Simplified API with direct grid access, universal geometry handling, and intelligent auto-precision selection.
-No instantiation required—just import m3s and start working!
+M3S gives direct grid access, universal geometry handling, and intelligent auto-precision selection.
+No instantiation required: just import m3s and start working.

 Also Available: Advanced GridBuilder API with fluent interface and 5 intelligent precision selection strategies.